 - Company names that are similar to established international trademarks

 To successfully set up a private limited company in Singapore, you will be required to have at least 1 shareholder where the director and shareholder can be the same person.
-Both local and foreigner individuals can be the shareholder whose details will also appear in all public records and appearances.
+Both local and foreign individuals can be the shareholder whose details will also appear in all public records and appearances.
 The good news is that foreigners are allowed to have 100% shareholding in Singapore.

 1 Local Resident Director

-You will need to have at least 1 local residing citizen of Singapore being appointed as the Director of the company.
+You will need to have at least 1 local residing citizen of Singapore appointed as the Director of the company.
 If you’re planning to run your business from overseas, you can always appoint a Nominee Director to meet this requirement.
 Or even if you plan to relocate, you can temporarily appoint a Nominee Director while waiting for your Employment Pass application to be approved.

 1 Local Corporate Secretary